Posted on 5 Comments

 The source of fat we use is extremely important to us, as source affects many nutritional factors of lard and tallow:

-• Pasture-Raised, Grass-Fed fats are very important to retain the most natural, balanced, and nutritious fatty acid profiles, which contributes to the effectiveness of our claims (described in more detail below).
+• Pasture-Raised, Grass-Fed fats are very important to keep the most natural, balanced, and nutritious fatty acid profiles.
+This contributes to the effectiveness of our claims (described in more detail below).
 For instance, the animals’ sunlight exposure is absolutely crucial for the development of Vitamin D3 levels in the animals’ fats.
-This is just one example – the varieties of fresh, seasonal foods creates more natural health and vitality in the animals, making them richer in other beneficial nutrients as well.
+The varieties of fresh, seasonal foods creates more natural health and vitality in the animals.
+This makes them richer in other beneficial nutrients as well.

-• Hand-Rendered fats are important to make sure no additives were unnecessarily mixed into the final product (such as nitrates, BHT, chemical bleaches, chemical preservatives, etc.) Hand-rendering also insures that the temperatures were never raised to hot levels for long periods of time, which destroys some vitamins and other nutrients according to nutritional scientists.
+• Hand-Rendered fats are important to make sure no additives were unnecessarily mixed into the final product.
+This include nitrates, BHT, chemical bleaches, chemical preservatives, etc. Hand-rendering also insures that the temperatures were never raised to hot levels for long periods of time.
+Long heat exposure destroys vitamins and other nutrients.

 • Farm-Fresh, Local fats are very important to insure the provision of the freshest, most nutrient-dense fats available.